-The bill would amend the Mental Health Code to do the following:
+The bill amends the Mental Health Code to do the following:

-- -- Allow a county board of commission to establish a county mental health transportation panel for the purpose of establishing a transportation mechanism to serve as an alternative to a peace officer's transportation of an individual when required under the Code, and prescribe the membership of the panel. - -- Allow the panel to recommend a contract with a private security company to hire security transport officers to transport individuals for involuntary hospitalization or screening under the Code, and allow a county board of commissioners to enter into that contract only upon that recommendation. - -- Require a private security company to meet certain requirements in order to enter into a contract with a county board of commissioners, including maintaining certain insurance coverage. - -- Create the Mental Health Transportation Fund within the State Treasury. - -- Modify various provisions to allow a court to order a security transport officer to transport an individual for involuntary hospitalization or screening under the Code. - -- Specify that a private security company, or a security transport officer, would not be an employee, officer, or agent of the county or the community mental health transportation panel.
+- -- Allow a county board of commission to establish a county mental health transportation panel for the purpose of establishing a transportation mechanism to serve as an alternative to a peace officer's transportation of an individual when required under the Code, and prescribe the membership of the panel. - -- Allow the panel to recommend a contract with a private security company to hire security transport officers to transport individuals for involuntary hospitalization or screening under the Code and allow a county board of commissioners to enter into that contract only upon that recommendation. - -- Require a private security company to meet certain requirements in order to enter into a contract with a county board of commissioners, including maintaining certain insurance coverage and providing to security transport officers a specialized training program for best practices when working with an individual with severe mental illness or a person requiring treatment safely and effectively. - -- Require the specialized training program to include training on recipient's rights. - -- Create the Mental Health Transportation Fund within the State Treasury. - -- Modify various provisions to allow a court to order a security transport officer to transport an individual for involuntary hospitalization or screening under the Code. - -- Specify that a private security company, or a security transport officer, is not an employee, officer, or agent of the county or the community mental health transportation panel.